maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoin-for-the-long-haul.md

 ### Why This System Has the Other Three Properties

 The WarpWallet protocol described above should be secure.
-It is certainly free and accessible from anywhere in the world with internet in a bind.
+It is certainly free and accessible from almost anywhere in the world in a bind.
 The biggest question is will you mess it up.
 The mistakes we can think of are:

 1. You forget your passphrase